 Fact-checked against ATO — Work out if you have to pay super on 2026-04-25.

-Almost everyone who works in Australia is entitled to employer-paid super, and almost everyone gets the eligibility rules slightly wrong.
-The most common mistake is the one that used to be true: that super only kicks in once monthly earnings clear a certain threshold.
-It doesn’t.
-That threshold was abolished.
-So the actual rules — who gets super, when, and how much — are simpler than they used to be, and most casual conversation about them hasn’t caught up.
+Almost everyone who works in Australia is owed employer-paid super.
+And almost everyone gets the rules a little bit wrong.
+The classic slip-up is believing something that used to be true: that super only starts once your monthly pay clears a set figure.
+It doesn’t anymore.
+That threshold is gone.
+So the real questions – who gets super, when, and how much – are simpler than they were a few years back, and most kitchen-table chat about it hasn’t caught up.

 Why “you only get super if you earn enough” is out of date

-For decades, employer super only had to be paid once an employee earned more than $450 in a month with that employer.
-That threshold was scrapped in July 2022.
-Since then, super applies to ordinary time earnings from the first dollar — for almost every employee, on almost every shift.
+For years, an employer only had to pay super once you earned more than $450 in a month with them.
+That rule was scrapped in July 2022.
+Since then, super applies to your ordinary time earnings from the very first dollar – for almost every employee, on almost every shift.

-Supposedly that change was widely publicised.
-In practice, plenty of people still operate on the old rule.
-Casuals doing short shifts assume they’re not eligible.
-Employers running small payrolls assume the threshold still exists.
-Younger workers in their first jobs sometimes never hear about super at all.
+The change got plenty of coverage at the time.
+But plenty of people still run on the old rule.
+Casuals picking up short shifts assume they miss out.
+Small employers running a tiny payroll assume the $450 line still exists.
+And younger workers in their first job often don’t hear about super at all.

-The current rules are published on the ATO’s “How much super to pay” page, and the headline is straightforward: most employees are entitled to Super Guarantee on ordinary time earnings, regardless of how small the amount is.
-Actually, the only big remaining carve-outs are for very young workers and certain narrow contractor arrangements.
+The current rules sit on the ATO’s “How much super to pay” page, and the headline is blunt: most employees get Super Guarantee on their ordinary time earnings, no matter how small the pay.
+The only real carve-outs left are for very young workers and a narrow band of contractor arrangements.

 What the Super Guarantee actually is

-The Super Guarantee, or SG, is the legally required minimum percentage of an employee’s ordinary time earnings that an employer has to pay into the employee’s super fund.
-It’s separate from salary.
-It’s not optional.
-It’s enforced by the ATO, and missed SG payments accumulate as a debt to the employee.
+The Super Guarantee – SG for short – is the legally required minimum slice of your ordinary time earnings that your employer has to pay into your super fund.
+It sits apart from your salary.
+It isn’t optional.
+The ATO enforces it, and any missed SG payment piles up as a debt owed back to you.

-The rate has been rising on a published schedule for years and is set out on the ATO page above.
-The rate applies to ordinary time earnings — broadly, the wages paid for normal hours of work, including casual loadings, but not most overtime.
-The ATO defines what does and doesn’t count as ordinary time earnings, and the lines aren’t always intuitive.
+The rate has climbed on a published schedule for years, and you’ll find the current figure on the ATO page above.
+It applies to ordinary time earnings – roughly, the wages for your normal hours, casual loadings included, but not most overtime.
+The ATO sets out exactly what counts and what doesn’t, and the lines aren’t always obvious.

-Here’s the thing nobody quite says out loud at the start of a job: SG is an employer obligation, not a generous extra.
-It’s part of the cost of employing someone, even if a payslip lists it separately.
-So when an offer says “$70,000 plus super”, the super is not optional benevolence — it’s a separately stated portion of the legal cost of the role.
+Here’s something nobody really spells out on day one of a job: SG is an employer obligation, not a kind bonus.
+It’s part of what it costs to employ you, even when your payslip lists it on its own line.
+So when a job ad says “$70,000 plus super”, that super isn’t generosity – it’s a separately stated chunk of the legal cost of the role.

 Who is eligible for super in Australia

-The default rule is broad: employees, including casuals and part-timers, are eligible.
-The starting point is the ATO’s “Work out if you have to pay super” tool, which steps through the categories.
+The default rule is broad.
+Employees – casuals and part-timers included – are eligible.
+The best starting point is the ATO’s “Work out if you have to pay super” tool, which walks through the categories one by one.

 Categories that are eligible: